ecmwf-lab/climetlab-s2s-ai-challenge/README.md

 Generally speaking, only data available when the forecast is issued can be used by the ML models to perform their forecast:

-__Rule 1 : Observed data beyond the forecast date should not be used for prediction, for instance a forecast starting on 2020/07/01 should not use observed data beyond 2020/07/01).__
+__Rule 1: Observed data beyond the forecast date should not be used for prediction, for instance a forecast starting on 2020/07/01 should not use observed data beyond 2020/07/01).__

+For all rules, see the [challenge website](https://s2s-ai-challenge.github.io/#rules).

 Dates in the observation dataset are from 2000/01/01 to 2021/02/20.
 (TODO check dates)